Home

 Pulled by any bicycle

-The sweeper can be pulled by any bike, although e-bikes are helpful on uphills.
-We design the sweepers compact and eco-friendly.
+Our sweepers can be pulled by any bike, although e-bikes are helpful on uphills.
+Our sweepers are compact and eco-friendly.

 Affordable

-Dedicated bike lane sweeper trucks can cost up to $200,000.
+Dedicated bike lane sweeper trucks can cost upward of 200,000 USD.
 Our sweepers cost orders of magnitude less, enabling more sweeping of bike lanes.

 Electrically powered brush

-The brush is powered by an electric motor connected to a battery mounted on the sweeper.
+The custom-made brush is powered by an electric motor connected to a battery mounted on the sweeper.

 Adaptable

 The adjustable hitch has a standard Burley connection to the towing bike.
-It can accommodate any rear wheel size from 22 to 28 inches (600 to 700C).
+It can accommodate any rear wheel size from 20 to 29 inches.

 Wireless control